 Under the new regime, a firm (that is not the lender or owner) which just takes steps to trace the identity or location of a borrower or hirer under an outsourcing arrangement and takes no other steps to collect debts will be exempt from having to be authorised for debt collection.
 This applies provided the firm does no other activity for which it needs to be authorised.

-The current OFT regime excludes agents of suppliers, who canvass certain loan agreements (for example, loans by the supplier to finance the purchase of its own goods by a consumer) during an unsolicited visit to a consumer’s home, from the credit brokerage activity, as long as the agent doesn’t do anything else that counts as credit brokerage.
-This may cover, for example, agents of mail order companies.
+The OFT regime excluded agents of suppliers, who canvassed certain loan agreements (for example, loans by the supplier to finance the purchase of its own goods by a consumer) during an unsolicited visit to a consumer’s home, from the credit brokerage activity, as long as the agent didn’t do anything else that counts as credit brokerage.
+For example, agents of mail order companies.

 This exclusion is being widened to include solicited (as well as unsolicited) visits by such agents, and to include loans by a member of the same group as the supplier to finance the purchase of goods and services from the supplier.